Japan utility execs received payments from town official

 The admission underscores the continuing collusion between officials and Japan’s nuclear industry.

 Kansai Electric Power Co.
-President Shigeki Iwane acknowledged Friday that he and the executives received the gifts from the former deputy mayor of Takahama town in 2011-2018.
+President Shigeki Iwane acknowledged that he and the executives received the gifts from the former deputy mayor of Takahama town in 2011-2018.
+Former Kansai Electric Chairman Makoto Yagi, who also was chairman of the powerful industry group Federation of Electric Power Companies of Japan in 2011-2016, was also a recipient.

 Iwane apologized and said the money was mostly returned.

+Trade and industry minister Isshu Sugawara called the scandal “outrageous.”
+Chief Cabinet Secretary Yoshihide Suga told reporters that “As public utility operators, public trust is indispensable.
+It’s a serious problem that they accepted money and gifts in such a murky way.”

+No criminal charges have been filed, but legal experts said Kansai Electric officials may be guilty of bribery if the flow of the money was premeditated.

-Media reports say the Takahama official received the money as a “handling fee” from a contractor at the nuclear plant.
+Media reports said the money had been received by the Takahama official as a “handling fee” from a contractor at the nuclear plant.

+Iwane said the contract between the utility and the contractor was appropriate and that he and other executives were not aware that the money was coming from an alleged kickback.

+Such payments are illegal and if Kansai Electric executives were aware of where the money came from, they could be held liable for breach of trust, said lawyer and former prosecutor Yasuyuki Takai.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.